 (An act of poetry): Exercise Freedom.

-I promise, you came to play with creativity and freedom.
-I hereby offer you this certificate to post on your wall, your fridge, carry in your backpack – whatever you need to remind you that you are extraordinarily powerful and have more agency than you currently utilize.
-I deem you worthy, powerful and whole.
+Even still, there is something inside me that came here in this life to play with creativity and freedom.
+And so, in the spirit of give-what-you-want-to-receive; I hereby offer you this certificate.
+Post it on your wall, your fridge, carry it in your backpack – whatever you need to remind you that you are extraordinarily powerful and have more agency than you currently utilize.
+I deem you (and me!) worthy, powerful, and whole.
 Here is an award.